-To install an anchor bracket, use an 8 mm x 30 mm x 1.25 mm coarse thread metric bolt and 10 mm (0.4 in.) spacer.
+To install an anchor bracket, use an 8 mm X 30 mm X 1.25 mm coarse thread metric bolt and a 15 mm (0.6 in.) spacer.
 Note that the bolts accompanying many child restraint systems are not metric.
 You can damage the anchor nuts on your vehicle if you force bolts with different thread into the anchor nuts.